dani2442/dani2442.github.io/content/essays/creativity/index.md

     appendFilePath: true
 ---

 We all know the slogan "knowledge is power".
-I want to argue for a complementary idea:
+I want to argue for an opposite idea:

-> **knowledge can also be a constraint**
+> **too much knowledge can hinder creativity**

-Not because learning is bad - quite the opposite - but because what you already know quietly narrows what you consider plausible.
+Not because learning is bad, quite the opposite, but because what you already know quietly narrows what you consider plausible.
 In the age of AI, where solutions are increasingly cheap, this matters: the bottleneck shifts from "finding an answer" to "finding an original direction".

 ## So... should we stay ignorant?

-No. Creativity needs ingredients: skills, taste, vocabulary, technique, references.
+Creativity needs ingredients: skills, taste, vocabulary, technique, references.
 But there's a trade-off between **exploration** (searching broadly) and **exploitation** (reusing what already works) [[2]](#references).
 Expertise pulls you toward exploitation; AI makes exploitation nearly frictionless.

 The failure mode looks like this: